ky25aaa-beep/DUX_A1_CL/README.md

 ```

-CSS for the to make the input bars fit the section with the `grid` fuction by seeting the column's `midmax`
+CSS for the to make the input bars fit the section with the `grid` fuction by seeting the column's `midmax`.
 ```CSS
 .ads-grid {
   display: grid;